inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``postgres_session`` InSpec resource block declares the username and password to use for the session, and then the command to be run.
-For example:
+A ``postgres_session`` InSpec resource block declares the username and password to use for the session, and then the command to be run:

 .. code-block:: ruby